nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/CommunityResources/impostersyndrome/README.md

 - If my algorithm is at step i, what information would it need to decide what to do in step i+1?
 (And sometimes: If my algorithm is at step i, what information did it need to decide what to do in step i-1?)
 Let’s return to the punchcard problem and ask these questions.

-**What decision do I make at every step?**<br> Assume that the punchcards are sorted by start time, as mentioned previously.
+**What decision do I make at every step?**

+Assume that the punchcards are sorted by start time, as mentioned previously.
 For each punchcard that is compatible with the schedule so far (its start time is after the finish time of the punchcard that is currently running), the algorithm must choose between two options: to run, or not to run the punchcard.

 ![image](https://github.com/nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/assets/93253740/884fff4d-6478-4b32-bd71-a9eefe98e0a9)